edelgrace/blog/content/post/2017-01-08-where-did-today-go.md

   - Life

 ---
-It&#8217;s almost 3:00PM.
+It's almost 3:00PM.
 So far today, I have done the following:

   * Went to church
   * Did my laundry